-- Jr. Doe (less than 1 yr.)
+- Ir.
+Doe (less than 1 yr.)

 - Sr. Doe (greater than 1 yr.)

 - Wether

-HORSE & PONY (for members enrolled in Horse)
+HORSE & PONY (for members enrolled in the Horse project)

 \YOU MUST HAVE YOUR LEASE/OWNERSHIP AND GUIDES & POLICIES PAPERS INTO THE EXTENSION OFFICE BY THE MAY 1 DEADLINE.
 4-HERS MUST ALSO HAVE A MEDICAL RELEASE AND THE 4-H LIABILITY WAIVER ON FILE AT THE EXTENSION OFFICE.